-Kids of the world had a rough 2020.
+Kids of the world have had a rough couple of years.

 The lived reality of many children in America has been predetermined since their births — since they emerged into this world as people of color.

 Now… plenty of us grew up with parents who said things like “It’s not polite to talk about race, religion, or politics” or “I’ll explain that to you when you’re older.”